tatsumoto-ren/tatsumoto-ren.github.io/blog/writing-japanese.md

 There are two ways of doing it that I know of:

 1) Using the English keywords provided by Heisig.
+   You have a keyword on the front of the card, and the corresponding kanji on the back.
 2) Replacing English keywords with Japanese words partially written in kana.
+   You have a partially occluded word on the front, and the hidden kanji on the back.

 The first method creates associations between a kanji and an arbitrary English keyword.
 Because English keywords do not connect to real Japanese it **doesn't work**.